wilfoderek/violence-detection-deeplearning/README.md

 ## Evaluation

-We provide a [Jupyter Notebook](ViolenceActionDetection.ipynb) with instructions to training and testing our model also we provide links to download the datasets.
+We provide a [Jupyter Notebook](ViolenceActionDetection.ipynb) with instructions to train and test our model.